 - Kampung Bodo Ede, Tarung and Waitabar west of Jalan Ahmad Yani

-- One village is located east of Jalan Ahmad Yani via by a small driveway
+is located east of Jalan Ahmad Yani via a small driveway

 A little further away, up to 12 km north of the town and less often visited, are many other villages, including Kampung Ratuwanu, Tambera and Gelukoko.